How to Start a Real Estate Career | An Agent Success Series

 You can do everything right for three years and still lose your way.
 Markets change, energy fades, and the strategies that worked in year two may not carry you through year ten.

-This final section covers what it takes to remain effective and engaged over time, and what separates agents who are still thriving at year ten from those who peaked and quietly disappeared.
+This final section covers what it takes to remain effective and engaged over time.
+It addresses what separates agents who are still thriving at year ten from those who peaked and were gone.

 Real estate is hard.
 We’re not going to pretend otherwise.